Elli-ellgard/SatuTe/README.md

 # Satute: Branch Saturation Testing Tool

 ## Introduction

-Satute is a specialized tool designed to assess the saturation of branches in phylogenetic trees.
-By analyzing the substitution patterns across branches, Satute provides insights into potential artifacts and errors in the tree, helping researchers make more informed decisions about the reliability of their phylogenetic reconstructions.

-Satute wraps around the IQ-TREE tool and adds functionalities specific to branch saturation testing.
-The user can provide a Multiple Sequence Alignment (MSA), a tree, and specify an evolutionary model.
-Satute will then perform its analysis using this input, potentially leveraging IQ-TREE for some computations.
+Introduction
+Satute is a specialized tool developed to measure the phylogenetic information shared by subtrees within a phylogeny, enabling the detection of branch saturation.
+In phylogenetic reconstruction, assessing the reliability of inferred trees and the data they are derived from is crucial.
+Saturation occurs when multiple substitutions obscure true genetic distances, potentially leading to artifacts and errors in phylogenetic analyses.

+Satute addresses this by implementing a formal measure of phylogenetic information, facilitating a test for branch saturation.
+It wraps around the IQ-TREE software, leveraging its capabilities for likelihood calculations and evolutionary modeling.
+Users can input a Multiple Sequence Alignment (MSA), an evolutionary model, and a phylogenetic tree.
+Satute then performs its analysis, providing insights into the reliability of specific branches within the tree, thus helping researchers evaluate the robustness of their phylogenetic reconstructions.

+By employing Satute, researchers can detect and quantify saturation, making informed decisions about the accuracy and stability of their phylogenetic trees.
 ## Usage: **Basic Usage**

 1. **Using a Directory**: